Elteoremadebeethoven/MyAnimations/check_formula_by_txt/Manual_CheckFormulaByTXT.md

 <p align="center"><img src ="/check_formula_by_txt/images/im2.png" /></p>

-If you remove a element that appears in the formula, then this element shows in red:
+If you remove a element that appears in the formula, then that element shows in red:
 ```python3
 class CheckFormulaBadRemove(CheckFormulaByTXT):
     CONFIG={